Maxime Martin: BMW factory driver (2013–2017)

 After strong results in the Blancpain Endurance Series driving the BMW Z4 GT3, Martin was promoted to a factory driver for 2013.
-In 2013 Martin mainly competed in the American Le Mans Series with BMW Team RLL in the all new BMW Z4 GTE.
-He and his team mate Bill Auberlen won in only the second race and finished 6th in the Drivers' standings.
+In 2013, Martin mainly competed in the American Le Mans Series with BMW Team RLL in the all new BMW Z4 GTE.
+He and his teammate Bill Auberlen won in only the second race and finished sixth in the Drivers' standings.

 Martin racing in the 2014 DTM for BMW.

-In 2014 Martin made his debut in the DTM championship for BMW.
+In 2014, Martin made his debut in the DTM championship for BMW.
 He won a race at the Moscow Raceway, the first victory for a Belgian in the DTM.
 In 2015, he won another race, this time at the Nürburgring.
 In 2016, he only managed to finish twice on the podium, and ended the year winless.
 2017 was his most successful season yet in the DTM, ending the season with one victory and four podiums.

-In 2016 Martin won the Spa 24 Hours together with Alexander Sims and Philipp Eng, driving a BMW M6 GT3.
+In 2016, Martin won the Spa 24 Hours together with Alexander Sims and Philipp Eng, driving a BMW M6 GT3.
 By winning this race, he followed in the footsteps of his father Jean-Michel Martin, who won the race four times, and his uncle Philippe, who won twice alongside Jean-Michel.

 Aston Martin Racing factory driver (2018–2022)

 Martin racing in the 2018 6 Hours of Silverstone.

-In late 2017 Martin announced he would leave BMW after 5 years as a factory driver.
+In late 2017, Martin announced he would leave BMW after five years as a factory driver.
 He later announced he would join Aston Martin Racing as a factory driver to race in the 2018-19 FIA World Endurance Championship.
-In September 2020 Martin won the 24 Hours of Le Mans in the LMGTE Pro class together with Alex Lynn and Harry Tincknell for Aston Martin Racing.
+In September 2020, Martin won the 24 Hours of Le Mans in the LMGTE Pro class together with Alex Lynn and Harry Tincknell for Aston Martin Racing.
 He took four more podiums during the season and finished runner-up in the Drivers' standings.

 While Aston Martin Racing officially ended its factory involvement in the FIA WEC after the 2019-2020 season, Martin was retained as a factory driver to support the customer racing program.
-However, due to a lack of opportunities in 2021 he raced on Porsche cars on several occasions.
-In 2022 Martin will race in the IMSA WeatherTech SportsCar Championship on an Aston Martin Vantage GT3 from The Heart of Racing Team.
-This marks his return to a full time program in North America for the first time since 2013.
+However, due to a lack of opportunities in 2021, he raced on Porsche cars on several occasions.
+In 2022, Martin raced in the IMSA WeatherTech SportsCar Championship on an Aston Martin Vantage GT3 from The Heart of Racing Team.
+This marked his return to a full time program in North America for the first time since 2013.
 Martin ended up winning two races in the GTD class during the season, one of which was the 6 Hours of Watkins Glen, helping his teammate Roman De Angelis win the title.
-At the end of the season he and Aston Martin decided to part ways after five seasons.
+At the end of the season, he and Aston Martin decided to part ways after five seasons.